Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

 and the following selection modes are available:

 Vertex
-   Select individual vertices
+   Select individual vertices.
 Edge
-   Select edges
+   Select edges.
 Face
-   Select faces
+   Select faces.
 Island
-   Select contiguous groups of Faces
+   Select contiguous groups of Faces.

    The *Sticky Selection Mode* menu is available in this mode.
 This controls how UVs are selected: